nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Marking a student's participation: `markp`

-Marks the specified student in the student list as participated or not participated.
+Marks the specified student(s) in the student list as participated or not participated.

-Format: `markp INDEX /wWEEK NUMBER`
+Format: `markp INDEX [MORE_INDEXES] /wWEEK NUMBER`

-* Marks the person as present in the specified `INDEX`.
+* Marks the person(s) as present in the specified `INDEX`.
 * The index must refer to the index number shown in the displayed students list.
 * The index and week number must be a positive number: 1, 2, 3…
 * If the student at the specified `INDEX` is marked as present, the command toggles the attendance to absent.

 Examples:

-* `students` followed by `markp 1 /w1` marks the 1st person in the students list as participated in week 1.
+* `students` followed by `markp 1 2 3 /w1` marks the 1st, 2nd and 3rd person in the students list as participated in week 1.
 * Another `mark 1 /w1` instance will mark the 1st person in the student list as not participated in week 1.

 Sample Usage: